SSG310/My-Projects/Traffic-Sign-Recognition/README.md

 This project uses a **10-layer CNN architecture** to classify 43 different traffic sign classes from the **German Traffic Sign Recognition Benchmark (GTSRB)** dataset.

-✔ Achieved **98.8%** test accuracy in experimentation ✔ Achieved **99% accuracy for static GUI-based predictions**
+✔ Achieved **98.8%** test accuracy in experimentation

+✔ Achieved **99% accuracy for static GUI-based predictions**

 ---

 ## 🗂 Dataset
 The model uses the **GTSRB dataset**, containing 43 classes of real-world traffic signs.
-According to *Figure 1 (Page 4)*, the dataset features a balanced distribution of traffic sign categories.
+The dataset features a balanced distribution of traffic sign categories.

 Key steps:
 - Resize images to **30×30×3** pixels